ktmeaton/DHSI2019-git/README.md

 ## Part 8.
 Some Basic Time Travel (ie. Revert)
 1. Add a line to the file code/text-analysis.py "This line of code works as expected."
-(Desktop Client: Comment/Commit/Push)
+(Desktop Client: Comment "Works as expected", commit, push)
-Add another line to code/text-analysis.py "This line of code breaks the entire project!!!"
+2. Add another line to code/text-analysis.py "This line of code breaks the entire project!!!"
-(Desktop Client: Comment/Commit/Push)
+(Desktop Client: Comment "Didn't test this change", commit, push)
-Add another line to code/text-analysis.py "This line of code is neutral."
+3. Add another line to code/text-analysis.py "This line of code is neutral."
-(Desktop Client: Comment/Commit/Push)
+(Desktop Client: Comment "This doesn't work anymore", commit push)
+4. Change the left panel to the tab "History".
+5. Right click on the history event "This doesn't work anymore", select Revert This Commit.
+6. A new event has occurred in the history: Revert "This doesn't work anymore".
+Select it with your mouse and you will see that the last line has been deleted (minus sign).
+But we have one more change to undo.
+7. Right click on the history event "Didn't test this change", select Revert This Commit.
+8. Another new event has appeared: Revert "Didn't test this change".
+Select it with your mouse and you will see the code-breaking line was deleted.
+Our text-analysis.py has been reverted to a functional state.
+But we need to commit those changes.
+9. This time, no comment is needed as the "Revert" comment has been applied.
+Simply click "Push origin".
+View on GitHub and go look at that file.